jdully74/HOA_classifier/README.md

 18. Ankle flexion moment

-In  first step, the data hast to be z-normalized using the mean and standarddeviation of the healthy group This data can then be mutliplied by the eigenvectors that result in the PC scores for the patients that can be used for the further model building
+In  first step, the data hast to be z-normalized using the mean and standarddeviation of the healthy group This data can then be mutliplied by the eigenvectors that result in the PC scores for the patients that can be used for the further model building.
+All relevant models, preprocessing files and functions can be found in the folder 'Classifier and Function' The other folders contain the same data, but split up.